Lebannehn/use-steps/README.md

-# useStage
+# use-steps

-A custom React hook to manage wizard or ui stage transitions.
+A custom React hook to manage wizard or ui steps transitions.

+Supports circular and sequential transitions.